How to Calculate Annuity in Excel (5 Practical Examples)

 How to Calculate Annuity in Excel: 5 Practical Examples

-In the following examples, we will be mainly working with 4 parameters to calculate annuity in Excel.
-These are periodic annuity, number of periods, interest rate, and present or future value of total money.
-The monetary values are inserted in dollars.
-Also, we have taken months as unit time periods.
-For the interest rate, we have used the percentage format which you can find in the Number section under the tab Home.
+In the following examples, we will be mainly working with 4 parameters to calculate annuity in Excel: periodic annuity, number of periods, interest rate, and present or future value of total money.
+The monetary values are inserted in dollars, and we’ve used months as time period units.
+For the interest rate, we have used the percentage format, located in the Number section of the Home tab.

 How to Calculate Annuity in Excel

-The PV function in Excel is a financial function that can calculate the present value of an investment.
-In this method, we will try to calculate the present amount that we need to deposit to get a fixed annuity in Excel for the next 10 months.
+The PV function is a financial function that calculates the present value of an investment.
+Let’s calculate the present amount that we need to deposit to receive a fixed annuity for the next 10 months.

 Steps:

-• First, enter the required data as shown in the image below.
+• Enter the required data as in the image below.

 How to Calculate Annuity in Excel

-• Next, double-click on cell C8 and enter the following formula:
+• Double-click on cell C8 and enter the following formula:

 =PV(C7,C6,C5)